 "Yes, ma'am," the voice answered with precise military courtesy, though Anne remained a committed civilian.

-She quickly threw on her white lab coat, and pinned her red hair up into a stern and business like bun, before hurrying out of her quarters.
-An electric cart waited outside, a helmeted security guard ready to drive her to the control room.
-She more fell than sat in the passenger seat, barely having time to fasten her safety belt, before the little car jerked into motion speeding them silently away.
+A helmeted security guard waited in the little electric cart, ready to drive her to the control room.
+She more fell than sat into the passenger seat, barely having time to fasten her safety belt, before the little car jerked into motion.

-The air in the Tic-Toc complex smelt of oil, rubber, sweat, and underneath all that the ever present tang of ozone as millions of relays operated, consuming a nation's worth of electricity every twenty three days.
-Anne studiously looked away from the shaft plummeting away on the right, preferring not to think about dying underground from a mile long fall.
+The air in the vast underground Tic-Toc complex smelt of oil, rubber, and the ever-present tang of ozone as millions of relays consumed a nation's worth of electricity every twenty three days.
+Anne studiously looked away from the enormous shaft on her right that plummeted more than a mile deep.

 "Coherence at 89 percent and continuing to rise," a technician called out behind her.

-"Bring the visualizer on line," she ordered as she powered up her console, beginning the careful and delicate operation of isolating Doug and Tony's waveform from the jumble of space/time's quantum foam.
+"Bring the visualizer on line," she ordered as she powered up her console and began the delicate operation of isolating Doug and Tony's waveform from space/time's jumble of quantum foam.

-The visualizer's arms moved in from either side of the Tunnel's mouth and roiling mist appeared, followed quickly by images of Doug and Tony tumbling through a kaleidoscope of fractal colors.
-In actuality the wayward scientists existed only as a collection of collapsing and dispersing waveforms smeared through the whole of space/time, like surface tension across the world's oceans, only irregularly achieving coherence, erupting like spontaneous bubbles, appearing in a nearly random point anywhere and any when.
+Shaped like ten feet tall parentheses, the visualizer moved in from either side of the Tunnel's mouth and roiling mist appeared between them.
+After a moment images of Doug and Tony tumbling through a kaleidoscope of fractal colors emerged.
+In actuality the wayward scientists existed merely as a collapsing and dispersing waveforms smeared through the whole of space/time, like surface tension across the world's oceans, only irregularly achieving coherence, erupting like spontaneous bubbles, appearing in a random points anywhere and any when.

 "Hello, Anne."
 Dr. Ray Swain sat to Anne's right, and started powering up the tunnel itself, drawing unimaginable amount of power, dimming lights thought the vast Tic-Toc complex.
 "Do we have a fix, yet?"

-"No." She tried to keep the despair out of her voice, failing miserably.
+"No." Anne tried to keep the despair out of her voice.

-For three long years she had sat at this console and watched as Doug and Tony materialized in the past, in the future, anywhere but home.
-That first year she had been so certain that success was just weeks away, that together she and Ray would crack the locator troubles and materialize Doug and Tony right here in the Tic-Toc complex.
-She'd kiss them both, and slap Tony silly for throwing himself into the tunnel to prove his theories right.
+For three long years she had sat at this console and watched as Doug and Tony materialized in the past, in the future, on wayward rockets and distant planets; anywhere here, anywhere but home.
+That first year she had been so certain that success was just weeks away, that she and Ray would crack the locator troubles and materialize Doug and Tony right there in the Tunnel.
+She'd kiss them both, and slap Tony silly for throwing himself into the machine to prove his theories.

-Then the second year had dragged on, failure following failure, Doug and Tony suffering endlessly from her and Ray's incompetence.
-Despair took hold of her mood, and she imagined that Tic-Toc a purgatory with no escape for any of them.
-She merely went through the motions, tracking the pair as they appeared in feudal Japan prompting a century of civil war, ancient England where they were threatened by the druids building Stonehenge, and even far future when humanity had forgotten its sensual past and existed into a perpetual dreamland of electronic artificial realities.
+The second year had dragged on, failure following failure, Doug and Tony suffering endlessly from their incompetence.
+Despair had taken her and she imagined that Tic-Toc a purgatory with no escape for any of them.
+She went through the motions, tracking the pair as they appeared in feudal Japan prompting a century of civil war, ancient England where they were threatened by the druids building Stonehenge, and even far future when humanity had forgotten its sensual past and existed into a perpetual state of electronic artificial dreaming.

-As the crisis dragged on into a third year Anne's apathy became into something much darker hate.
-She hated the Tic-Toc complex, she hated the secrecy that forced her to live in government sponsored quarters deep under a desert, she hated the security details and their machine guns, and lately she hated Doug and Tony.
+As the crisis dragged on into a third year apathy transformed into hate.
+She hated the Tic-Toc complex; she hated the secrecy that forced her to live in government sponsored quarters deep under a desert; she hated the security details and their machine guns.
+Lately she hated Doug and Tony.